 It is important that you have a set place for your dog to sleep every night, not in your bed if possible.
 Your pet should know where their area is in your home, if you let them do what they want, they will control everything and can become aggressive to show power.

 As for the games you normally play together, it is not a good idea to do activities that encourage your dog's aggressiveness.
 When you see that your dog is very hyperactive, it is best to ignore them so that they calm down by themselves.
 If they do this, you should reward them for their good behaviour.
 Give them an edible treat and show them some love.
 It is important that they feel that you approve of their behaviour and you let them know it.

 Now you know how to train a dog not to bite!

-If you'd like to read similar articles to How to Train a Dog not to Bite, we recommend you browse around our Pets category.
+If you want to read similar articles to How to Train a Dog not to Bite, we recommend you visit our Pets category.